-The main negatives with investing in real estate or with a local stock broker as an expat Canadian is:
+What are the main negatives with investing in real estate or with a local stock broker as an expat Canadian?

 - Tax.
 Some types of investing are very tax disadvantageous.
 For example, if you buy a house in Canada, you usually need to pay tax on the rent as a non-resident, and many tax-schemes available to people living in Canada for investing, don’t apply to non -residents